juand-r/EMNLP-2019/README.md

 :boom: [**Label Embedding using Hierarchical Structure of Labels** for Twitter Classification](https://www.aclweb.org/anthology/D19-1660.pdf)

 :heavy_minus_sign: [Learning Only from Relevant Keywords and Unlabeled Documents](https://www.aclweb.org/anthology/D19-1411.pdf)
 > Task: document classification where no labels are available for training, and only the positive class has a list of keywords associated with the class.
-This is a variant of the "dataless classification task".
+This is a variant of the "dataless classification task" (this has also been called "lightly-supervised one-class classification").
 This paper proposes a  "theoretically guaranteed learning framework" for this problem "that is simple to implement and has flexible choices of models".

 :heavy_minus_sign: [Heterogeneous Graph Attention Networks for Semi-supervised Short Text Classification](https://www.aclweb.org/anthology/D19-1488.pdf)